elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ### The Norwegian Covid-19 data portal

 The [Norwegian Covid-19 Data Portal](https://covid19dataportal.no/) acts as a specialised hub for collecting, storing, and analysing Covid-19 related research data.
-Access research data, tools, and workflows with the assurance of data security and privacy in compliance with data protection regulations.
+You can access research data, tools, and workflows with the assurance of data security and privacy in compliance with data protection regulations.

 ### Marine metagenomics portal tool assembly